2sushi11/Jarvis-1.0/README.md

-# Jarvis-1.0
+# E.D.I.T.H
-A vocal assistant like jarvis.
-First prototype.
+A vocal assistant like JARVIS.
+It's a first prototype.

 Requirements: